 The annual worldwide production of platinum amounts to some 160 tons, compared to about 1,500 tons of gold.
 The mining and refining processes are both difficult and time-consuming.
-For example, in order to extract a single ounce of platinum, about 10 tons of ore need to be mined.
+For example, to extract a single ounce of platinum, about 10 tons of ore need to be mined.
 This process of refining takes a full five months.

-Platinum used in our cards is actually an alloyed group of six heavy metals, including platinum, palladium, rhodium, ruthenium, iridium, and osmium.
+Platinum used in our cards is an alloyed group of six heavy metals, including platinum, palladium, rhodium, ruthenium, iridium, and osmium.

-Platinum, with its beautiful white luster, is the purest of all the precious metals used for our cards and for fine jewelry.
+Platinum, with its beautiful white luster, is the purest of all the precious metals used for our cards and fine jewelry.
 This grayish-white to silver-gray metal is harder than gold and very durable with a hardness of 4-4.5 on the Mohs hardness scale, equivalent to the hardness of iron.